canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2023_CANLab_atlas/README.md

 authoritative reference), so they were not carried over.
 Most other brainstem regions have analogs here, although potentially under a different name (for instance the dorsal motor nucleus of the vagus, or DMNX, is now the viscero-sensory-motor nuclei, or VSM).
-* new PAG label, based on Phil's 7T columnar subdivisions
+* new PAG label, based on Phil Kragel's 7T columnar subdivisions
 * New 10 region Amygdala labels instead of Julich 3 label subdivision.
 * Perfect hemispheric subdivision (midline is assigned to x+ direction).
 Canlab2018 had irregular midline boundaries across regions.